cn0047/stash/ed/osx.md

 Shift–Option–U|D|L|R # Extended text selection

-Command-Shift-3 # screenshot all screen in file on desktop Command-Control-Shift-3 # screenshot all screen in buffer
+Command-Shift-3 # screenshot ALL SCREEN in file on desktop Command-Control-Shift-3 # screenshot ALL SCREEN in buffer
 # !!!
-Command-Shift-4 # screenshot (selected shape) in file on desktop Command-Control-Shift-4 # screenshot (selected shape) in buffer
+Command-Shift-4 # screenshot (SELECTED SHAPE) in file on desktop ✅ Command-Control-Shift-4 # screenshot (SELECTED SHAPE) in buffer
 ````

 ## Brew